 LangChain addresses multi-agent orchestration through LangGraph, which models agent workflows as directed graphs with typed state.
 LangGraph provides fine-grained control over execution flow, conditional branching, and state transitions.
 It supports human-in-the-loop patterns, checkpointing, and streaming.
 LangGraph’s graph-based approach offers more explicit control over execution order but requires more code to implement basic delegation patterns.

-In practice, ADK’s sub-agent model is simpler for hierarchical delegation patterns common in professional services workflows — a coordinator agent routing intake requests to specialized agents for document review, scheduling, or compliance checks.
+In practice, ADK’s sub-agent model is simpler for hierarchical delegation patterns common in professional services workflows, such as a coordinator agent routing intake requests to specialized agents for document review, scheduling, or compliance checks.
 LangGraph is better suited for complex, non-linear workflows where execution paths depend on intermediate results.

 Production Readiness: Monitoring, Scaling, and Guardrails